johnnyduo/WalrusAgent/README.md

 ## 🎬 Demo Video Script (For Submission)

 ### Introduction (30s)
-"Hi, I'm presenting ASLAN AGENTS - democratizing AI training using crowdsourced compute and Walrus Protocol storage on Sui blockchain."
+"Hi, I'm presenting WALRUS AGENTS - democratizing AI training using crowdsourced compute and Walrus Protocol storage on Sui blockchain."

 ### Problem (30s)
 "AI training today is centralized, expensive, and opaque.
 Only big tech companies can afford GPU clusters.
 Developers have no way to contribute to or verify AI training."

 ### Solution (60s)
-"ASLAN AGENTS enables anyone to train AI models directly in their browser using TensorFlow.js.
+"WALRUS AGENTS enables anyone to train AI models directly in their browser using TensorFlow.js.
 All training data - model weights, deltas, embeddings - is stored on Walrus Protocol for permanent, verifiable access.
 Sui smart contracts coordinate contributions and distribute rewards."

 ### Demo Flow (90s)
 1. "Connect Suiet Wallet to Sui testnet"